virtualous/blog-v3/_posts/2016-07-15-why-jekyll-over-wordpress.md

 **What's so good about Jekyll?**

-# Jekyll is
+# Jekyll

 ## 1. Simple
 Jekyll has no database!
 Jekyll runs nothing in the server.
 It just keeps files ready to be served.
 Jekyll is really simple once you understand the basic structure and functions.
 It supports markdown for posts and pages.
-It uses the famous **Liquid Syntax** for condition logic and other functionalities which are human readable way of coding!
+It uses the famous **Liquid Syntax** by shopify for condition logic and other functionalities which are human readable way of coding!
 I think this way of coding is very comprehensive even to a non-coder.

 ## 2. Light, fast and secure
 Since Jekyll is light by default, it is fast.
-The community is growing and creating many Jekyll themes and plugins.
-Since it is a static site, it is almost unhackable!
+If you want to see the difference then take a Jekyll site (take this site for example) and a WordPress site and compare them on [PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/){: target="_blank" rel="nofollow"}.
+Brad has a good comparision [here](https://bradonomics.com/jekyll-wordpress-speed/){: target="_blank" rel="nofollow"}.

+Having no database is kind of good when we are looking at security. **Static** sites are way more secure than **Dynamic** ones or almost unhackable.

 ## 3. You are in control!
 You are responsible for even a single extra space added to the code!
 So you have the complete control of the website or blog.
 This also means that you can easily minify, compress all the assets as you like.